Fisher, Louisiana

 Fisher is a village in Sabine Parish, Louisiana, United States.
 The population was 230 at the 2010 census, down from 268 in 2000.

 History

 Fisher was named for Oliver Williams Fisher and built between 1899 and 1901 by the Louisiana Long Leaf Lumber Company.
-It remained a company-owned sawmill town until it was sold to Boise Cascade Corporation in 1966.
+It remained a company town until the sawmill was sold to Boise Cascade Corporation in 1966.
+In 1979, the remaining company buildings were listed on the National Register of Historic Places as the Fisher Historic District.

-Former Louisiana State Representative Cliff Ammons was the principal of Fisher High School in the late 1940s.